juanbrujo/tinyModal/README.md

 .tinymodal-close    {}
 ```

-And the functional CSS clases are:
+And the functional CSS classes are:

 ```css
 .tinymodal-ready        {}